paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

 Pub.
 L. 101–535, § 3(b), Nov.
 8, 1990, 104 Stat.
 2360, as amended by Pub.
 L. 102–571, title II, § 202(a)(2)(A), (B), Oct.
 29, 1992, 106 Stat.
 4500, 4501, provided that: “(1)(A) Within 12 months of the date of the enactment of this Act [Nov.
 8, 1990], the Secretary of Health and Human Services shall issue proposed regulations to implement section 403(r) of the Federal Food, Drug, and Cosmetic Act [[21 U.S.C.
 343(r)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section343/r&num=0&edition=prelim)], except that the Secretary shall issue, not later than June 15, 1993, proposed regulations that are applicable to dietary supplements of vitamins, minerals, herbs, or other similar nutritional substances to implement such section.
 Such regulations—“(i) shall identify claims described in section 403(r)(1)(A) of such Act which comply with section 403(r)(2) of such Act, “(ii) shall identify claims described in section 403(r)(1)(B) of such Act which comply with section 403(r)(3) of such Act, “(iii) shall, in defining terms used to characterize the level of any nutrient in food under section 403(r)(2)(A)(i) of such Act, define—“(I) free, “(II) low, “(III) light or lite, “(IV) reduced, “(V) less, and “(VI) high, unless the Secretary finds that the use of any such term would be misleading, “(iv) shall permit statements describing the amount and percentage of nutrients in food which are not misleading and are consistent with the terms defined in section 403(r)(2)(A)(i) of such Act, “(v) shall provide that if multiple claims subject to section 403(r)(1)(A) of such Act are made on a single panel of the food label or page of a labeling brochure, a single statement may be made to satisfy section 403(r)(2)(B) of such Act, “(vi) shall determine whether claims respecting the following nutrients and diseases meet the requirements of section 403(r)(3) of such Act: Calcium and osteoporosis, dietary fiber and cancer, lipids and cardiovascular disease, lipids and cancer, sodium and hypertension, and dietary fiber and cardiovascular disease, “(vii) shall not require a person who proposes to make a claim described in section 403(r)(1)(B) of such Act which is in compliance with such regulations to secure the approval of the Secretary before making such claim, “(viii) may permit a claim described in section 403(r)(1)(A) of such Act to be made for butter, “(ix) may, in defining terms under section 403(r)(2)(A)(i), include similar terms which are commonly understood to have the same meaning, and “(x) shall establish, as required by section 403(r)(5)(D), the procedure and standard respecting the validity of claims made with respect to a dietary supplement of vitamins, minerals, herbs, or other similar nutritional substances and shall determine whether claims respecting the following nutrients and diseases meet the requirements of section 403(r)(5)(D) of such Act: folic acid and neural tube defects, antioxident [sic] vitamins and cancer, zinc and immune function in the elderly, and omega-3 fatty acids and heart disease. “(B) Not later than 24 months after the date of the enactment of this Act, the Secretary shall issue final regulations to implement section 403(r) of the Federal Food, Drug, and Cosmetic Act, except that the Secretary shall issue, not later than December 31, 1993, such a final regulation applicable to dietary supplements of vitamins, minerals, herbs, or other similar nutritional substances..[sic] “(2) If the Secretary does not promulgate final regulations under paragraph (1)(B) upon the expiration of 24 months after the date of the enactment of this Act, the proposed regulations issued in accordance with paragraph (1)(A) shall be considered as the final regulations upon the expiration of such 24 months, except that the proposed regulations applicable to dietary supplements of vitamins, minerals, herbs, or other similar nutritional substances shall not be considered to be final regulations until December 31, 1993.
 There shall be promptly published in the Federal Register notice of the new status of the proposed regulations [see 57 F.R.
 56347].”

 [For construction of amendment made by section 202(a)(2)(B) of Pub.
 L. 102–571 to section 3(b) of Pub.
 L. 101–535 set out above, see section 202(a)(2)(C) of Pub.
 L. 102–571 set out above following section 2(b) of Pub.
 L. 101–535.]

+#### Compliance With Requirements in Effect Before Effective Date of Final Rule
+Pub.
+L. 119–37, div.
+B, title VII, § 783, Nov.
+12, 2025, 139 Stat.
+561, provided that: “(a) During the period beginning on the effective date of the final rule entitled ‘Food Labeling: Nutrient Content Claims; Definition of Term “Healthy” ’ published in the Federal Register by the Food and Drug Administration on December 27, 2024 (89 Fed.
+Reg.
+106064 et seq.) and ending on the compliance date specified in such final rule (referred to in this section as the ‘compliance period’), a manufacturer may also continue to comply with the requirements in effect on the day before such effective date relating to an implied nutrient content claim of ‘healthy’ made with respect to a food. “(b) In the case of a food that bears labeling making an implied nutrition content claim that the food is ‘healthy’ during the compliance period, the manufacturer of the food shall not be directly or indirectly subject to any State law requirement relating to labeling making an implied nutrient content claim that a food is ‘healthy’ during such period that is not identical to either—“(1) the Federal requirements for labeling to make an implied nutrition content claim that a food is ‘healthy’ that were in effect on the day before the effective date of such final rule; or “(2) the updated Federal requirements specified in the final rule for such a claim.”

 #### Labeling Exemption for Single Ingredient Foods and Products
 Pub.
 L. 115–334, title XII, § 12516, Dec.
 20, 2018, 132 Stat.
 5000, provided that: “The food labeling requirements under section 403(q) of the Federal Food, Drug, and Cosmetic Act ([21 U.S.C.
 343(q)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section343/q&num=0&edition=prelim)) shall not require that the nutrition facts label of any single-ingredient sugar, honey, agave, or syrup, including maple syrup, that is packaged and offered for sale as a single-ingredient food bear the declaration ‘Includes X g Added Sugars.’.”